William Hill and Kambi Expectations of Launching IPO in AmericaLegal

 GAN, the platform provider for both FanDuel and DraftKings, has witnessed strong IPO’s in the United States over the past few weeks.
 This has grown interest in several other companies to pursue the interest in the American gambling community.

-Financial analysists feel strongly the next firms who launch a U.S. IPO will be William Hill and Kambi.
+Financial analysts feel strongly the next firms that launch a U.S. IPO will be Caesars Sportsbook and Kambi.
 Both operators have already developed a relationship with the U.S. market, and look to continue their growth with their current share value in London and Stockholm.

 GAN and DraftKings have seen their company revenue increase at a rapid rate due to U.S. investors since the rise of the devastating arrival of the COVID-19 pandemic.
 They expect the numbers of online financial success to continue to escalate once major sports entities lift their suspensions and resume sporting activity.